 The statutory register of marriages dates from 1 January 1855 when compulsory, civil registration was introduced in Scotland.
 The records are indexed by personal name.

 - If you need a marriage certificate for official or legal purposes please go to certificates and copies for guidance about online ordering.
 You have to register and login to use this service.

-- If you want to carry out research in the statutory register of marriages there are options to view, save and print digital images of 1855-1942 records and to order official paper certificates of 1943-2016 entries.
+- If you want to carry out research in the statutory register of marriages there are options to view, save and print digital images of 1855-1944 records and to order official paper certificates of those from 1945 onwards.
 The 75 year cut-off for viewing images online is in accordance with the National Records of Scotland's policy on protecting the privacy of individuals.

 Marriages is a record type in the advanced search category statutory registers and includes the Minor Records of marriages overseas.
 It covers the following:

 - Consular returns (from 1917) - certified copies of registrations by British consuls relating to persons of Scottish descent or birth

 - Register of births, deaths and marriages in foreign counties (1860-1965) - includes marriages of Scots with entries made on the basis of information supplied by the parties concerned and after consideration of the evidence of each event

 - Foreign marriages (from 1947) - certified copies of certificates (with translations) relating to marriages of persons from Scotland in certain foreign countries according to local laws and without the presence of a British consular officer